 AUDIENCE DRESS REHEARSAL: Thursday, Sept.
 28, 2017 at 7:30pm

-Click here for list of Previous Performances at Lamp-Lite Theatre from 1971 through 2018.
+Click here for a complete list of Previous Performances at Lamp-Lite Theatre from 1971 through 2018.

 Arsenic and Old Lace — Opening night is Friday, November 3, 2017 at 7:30pm

 This farcical dark comedy by Joseph Kesselring centers around the Brewster family and two charming and innocent spinster aunts (played by Jackie Vose and Missy Devine) who populate their cellar with the remains of socially and religiously "acceptable" roomers; the antics of their brother who thinks he is Teddy Roosevelt and thinks the dead bodies are men who died from malaria while working on the Panama Canal; and the activities of the other brother, a murderer who received plastic surgery (Bill Small plays the crazy doctor) to hide his identity.

 Justin Hughes plays Mortimer Brewster, the role made famous by Cary Grant in the motion picture directed by Frank Capra.
 Also included among the all star cast are Les Balty, David McClary Norton and Trae Norman.
 The play opened on Broadway in 1941 and ran for 1,444 performances.

 Nov.
 3 & 4, 2017 at 7:30pm | Sunday, Nov.
 5, 2017 at 2:00pm

 Nov.
 10 & 11, 2017 at 7:30pm | Sunday, Nov.
 12, 2017 at 2:00pm